frehberg/seq-rs/README.md

 use seq::Seq;
 use std::ops;

 // Recursive, nested invocation while val<max.
-Each function-call sums up the sequence. fn recurs(val: u32, max: u32, tail: &Seq<u32>) {
+Each function-call adds a new seq-head and cumulates all values of the sequence (fold). fn recurs(val: u32, max: u32, tail: &Seq<u32>) {
    if val < max {
       let sequence = Seq::ConsRef(val, tail);